This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 To have proper plant growth, Light is needed.

 The light reaching the plant’s surface is reflected, absorbed, or transmitted.
-Being one of the most vital elements in the chemical reaction of photosynthesis, sunlight is vital for plants.
+Being one of the most vital elements in the chemical reaction of photosynthesis, sunlight is essential for plants.

 This helps the plants to produce food from carbon dioxide and water in the presence of chlorophyll.
 Thus, the quality and duration of sunlight affect the plant’s growth.